 1. Can social media marketing really help my business?

 Most definitely!
 It’s been proven again and again by business after business.
 In fact, 73% of businesses surveyed by Constant Contact in 2011 had already started using social media marketing with measurable results.
-Not utilizing social media marketing can actually harm your business, since there is a good chance your competitors are there winning the hearts of your audience.
+Not utilizing social media marketing can actually harm your business, since having an online presence on social media is simply expected of any reputable firm these days.

 2. What are the benefits of social media marketing for my company?